If you’re looking for some of the best Ikea Kallax hack ideas available, then you’ve come to the right place!

 This hack goes to show how much of a transformation is possible with the Ikea KALLAX.
 It fits in beautifully with the high-end finish to the rest of the room and accessories.

 Any piece of furniture dedicated to wine is always going to go down well in our household!
-This great wine rack from Great British Design on Etsy is a great KALLAX hack that uses their own wine rack inserts specially made for the KALLAX.
+This great wine rack from New Swedish Design on Etsy is a great Kallax hack that uses their own wine rack inserts specially made for the Kallax.
 They are available in white or black.

 For a masculine version, perhaps the same hack could be used for displaying power tools!?